 Based on preliminary data, Libby residents are now breathing significantly cleaner air both outdoors and inside their homes.
 Average wintertime fine particulate levels in the outdoor air decreased by 28% in 2007 -- the first year following completion of the changeouts.
 The results are even more dramatic for indoor air quality with initial research by the University of Montana finding the air 72% cleaner inside homes with new, EPA certified stoves.

-This annual academy is brought together by the Government Affairs staff and taught by both staff and Government Affairs Committee members.
-Our members and Affiliate staff from all over the United States come for a crash course in grassroots advocacy, lobbying and to learn the nuances of our industry.
-Our instructors teach how to interact with your elected leaders to press our industry agenda forward.
+This annual academy is brought together by the Government Affairs staff and taught by staff, Government Affairs Committee members, and outside consultants.
+Our members and Affiliate staff from all over the United States travel to Washington D.C. for a crash course in grassroots advocacy, lobbying and to learn the nuances of our industry.
+Our instructors teach attendees how to interact with elected officials to press our industry agenda forward.
 We give you the tools to start your very own grassroots advocacy campaign!

 A federal tax credit on 75 percent efficient biomass heating appliances, which expired on December 31, 2011, was reinstated by the “fiscal cliff” legislation, the American Taxpayer Relief Act of 2012 (H.R.
 8), signed by President Obama on January 2, 2013.
 The bill includes a “tax extender” for Internal Revenue Service Section 25C which provides a tax credit for, among many other things, qualifying biomass burning stoves.
 The extender provides a dollar-for-dollar tax credit of up to $300 on a qualifying biomass heating appliance purchased between January 1, 2012 and December 31, 2013.
 The credit claimable on the purchase or installation of qualifying biomass units is limited to a “lifetime limit” of $500 (and may be impacted by the purchase or installation of other products that qualify of a 25C credit).
 The credit for tax year 2012 is claimed on IRS Form 5695.
 HPBA recommends all individuals consult with their tax advisor for details on the applicability of the tax credit.